 A menstrual cup is form of reusable menstrual protection.
 It is inserted into the vagina to collect menstrual fluids.
 Once in place it forms a seal, preventing blood flowing out of the vagina by collecting it in its “cup” shaped reservoir.
 Unlike a tampon which absorbs the blood along with the vagina’s natural secretions, a menstrual cup simply holds the fluids until you remove it – so they do not dry out the vagina and do not hold the TSS risk that tampons do.

 They hold around 20-30ml, which is for most women will cope with a full day without emptying, and at most perhaps you would need to empty it a few times a day for a very heavy flow.
 A menstrual cup will last (with proper care) for around 10 years, perhaps longer, so while the initial outlay is high, it pays for itself with savings pretty quick.

 This is a sister site to www.ecomenses.com.
 For information on cloth pads, please check that website.

 This blog is a place to find information about the different cup brands I know about.
-All the brands I am aware of, are listed on the menu (left side) – Clicking on these brand-name links will take you to a page of information I have about them.
-The official websites are listed in the menu on the right.
+All the brands I am aware of, are listed in the menu – Clicking on these brand-name links will take you to a page of information I have about them.